springfall2008/batpred/docs/apps-yaml.md

     - scale
 ```

 Default value 1.0.
-Multiple battery size scales can be entered, one per inverter.
+Multiple battery size scales can be entered, one per inverter on separate lines.

-This setting is used to scale the battery reported SOC kWh to make it appear bigger or larger than it is.
+This setting is used to scale the battery reported SoC kWh to make it appear bigger or larger than it is.
 As the GivEnergy inverters treat all batteries attached to an inverter as in effect one giant battery,
 if you have multiple batteries on an inverter that need scaling you should enter a composite scaling value for all batteries attached to the inverter.